raghav2013/websiterepo/content/post/kubernetes.md

                port: 9000
                targetPort: 8080
            type: NodePort

+We deploy the deployment and service objects into cluster by using the following kubectl commands

+1. kubectl apply -f deployment.yaml
+2. kubectl apply -f app-service.yaml

 Here we are running the service using NodePort.
 You can access the service by running the following command